(A Section on the Insights page)

 Instead of beating on oil companies, we should be giving them big enough incentives to make it profitable for them to do what we want them to do.

 We are burning up the ultimate construction material by using oil for fuel.

 Once we start getting electricity for free, much of steel, concrete, and wood will be replaced by new alloys of plastic and aluminum as a building material.

 Declare war for solar energy: The President would make an executive order to build and install enough solar cells to supply all of the US energy needs in two years, and we would probably end up doing it in one year.
 Even with millions of men out of the country fighting, we were the people that made one B-17 bomber every hour on an assembly line a mile long.
 Before the war, the factory that did it made cars with a few thousand parts.
-The four engine flying fortress that was ruling the skies over Europe had over a million parts.
-We were the guys that made a complete ship from start of finish in four days at just one shipyard.
+The four-engine flying fortress that was ruling the skies over Europe had over a million parts.
+We were the guys that made a complete ship from start to finish in four days at just one shipyard.
 Women were doing a lot of the work.
 Imagine what we could do now?

 Like laying track: We have competitions between companies and give bonuses to the companies that make the most and lay the most solar panels in a day.
 When we were building the transcontinental railroad, the companies were getting bonuses for every mile of track they laid.
-This motivated them to build many miles of track a day.
+This motivated them to build many miles of track per day.
 We just do something similar for laying solar panels.

 We get our defense contractors involved in making it happen.

 Pentagon: We get our pentagon involved in the war for free energy, just as we would do for a war.
 They have the organization skills we will need.
 It is why it was really created.
 The pentagon will be used to create a heaven on earth.
 We handle the whole thing like a military operation.
 If we do, we can do it fast.